BVThai/OlapWarehouse/README.md

 ## Project Overview
-This project involved the design and implementation of an OLAP cube for multidimensional data analysis, along with related tasks aimed at improving traffic safety through data-driven insights.
+This project involved the design and implementation of an OLAP cube for multidimensional data analysis, focused on Ryanair's flight reviews.
+The goal was to analyze customer feedback to gain insights into service quality, customer satisfaction, and areas for improvement.
 ## Key Accomplishments
 - **OLAP Cube Design and Implementation**: Designed and implemented an OLAP cube to enable comprehensive multidimensional data analysis.
 - **ETL Processes**: Conducted ETL (Extract, Transform, Load) processes to prepare and clean data, ensuring high-quality inputs for analysis.